matlab-deep-learning/Pretrained-YOLOv8-Network-For-Object-Detection/README.md

 ![Results](/data/segmentationResultsTeam.jpg)

 ### Segment Objects Using Imported YOLO v8
 Import the ONNX model into the following code.
 Use `model.export` in Python to export the model in ONNX format.
-For example, use 'yolov8nSeg.onnx' from Releases/v1.0.0 to verify the workflow.
+For example, use 'yolov8nSeg.onnx' from [Releases](https://github.com/matlab-deep-learning/Pretrained-YOLOv8-Network-For-Object-Detection/releases) folder to verify the workflow.

 ```matlab
 % Import YOLO v8 model.